 Ibrahim delivers an internalised and meticulously controlled performance as the aunt/sister.
 Intriguingly, Araweelo becomes a surrogate mother figure for both males.
 An actress of meticulous calibre, Ibrahim can do a lot with silences, pauses and blank stares.
 Watch how Araweelo reacts during the divorce hearings: the one compromise her spouse was willing to make for her was to marry another woman.
 Araweelo is fortunate in that she already has another base to build on, one where she is loved, and appreciated for the person, not the gender, she is.
 The success of The Village Next to Paradise is that it contradicts the aforementioned quote regarding reproduction.
 Based on this core unit, it definitely makes vital sense to have children.
 Infants simply are the future.

-The Village Next to Paradise is showing in the Un Certain Regard section of the 77th Cannes International Film Festival.
+The Village Next to Paradise showed in the Un Certain Regard section of the 77th Cannes International Film Festival, when this piece was originally written.
+The UK premiere takes place in October, at the 68th BFI London Film Festival.

 Throughout a journey found through his own writings and the writings of other filmmakers, Eoghan has taken to the spirit of the surreal to find greater meaning from the real.
 He finds it far easier to...